 Rhetoric Review (RR), a scholarly interdisciplinary journal of rhetoric, publishes in all areas of rhetoric and writing and provides a professional forum for its readers to consider and discuss current topics and issues.
 The journal publishes manuscripts that explore the breadth and depth of the discipline, including history, theory, writing, praxis, philosophy, professional writing, rhetorical criticism, cultural studies, multiple literacies, technology, literature, public address, graduate education, and professional issues.

-Rhetoric Society Quarterly is published in the months of January, April, July, and October?by Taylor & Francis Group for the Rhetoric Society of America.
+Rhetoric Society Quarterly (RSQ) is published in the months of January, April, July, and October by Taylor & Francis Group for the Rhetoric Society of America.
 RSQ invites article-length manuscripts on all areas of rhetorical studies, including theory, history, criticism, and pedagogy.

 Science Communication (SC), published bi-monthly, is an international, interdisciplinary social science journal that examines the nature of expertise, the diffusion of knowledge, and the communication of science and technology among professionals and to the public.
 SC addresses theoretical and pragmatic questions central to some of today’s most vigorous political and social debates.
 This discourse crosses national, cultural, and economic boundaries on issues such as health care policy, educational reform, international development, and environmental risk.

 Social Science & Medicine provides an international and interdisciplinary forum for the dissemination of social science research on health.
-We publish original research articles (both empirical and theoretical), reviews, position papers and commentaries on health issues, to inform current research, policy and practice in all areas of common interest to social scientists, health practitioners, and policy makers.
+They publish original research articles (both empirical and theoretical), reviews, and position papers and commentaries on health issues to inform current research, policy and practice in all areas of common interest to social scientists, health practitioners, and policy makers.

-Sociology of Health & Illness is an international journal which publishes sociological articles on all aspects of health, illness, medicine and health care.
-We welcome empirical and theoretical contributions in this field in the form of original research reports or review articles.
-In addition to the six regular issues published each year, subscribers receive a further special issue.
+The Sociology of Health & Illness is an international journal which publishes sociological articles on all aspects of health, illness, medicine, and health care.
+They welcome empirical and theoretical contributions in this field in the form of original research reports or review articles.
+Six regular issues and a special issue are published annually.
 These themed issues aim to identify and contribute to new areas of debate and research in the discipline

 Technical Communication Quarterly (TCQ) is a refereed journal published four times per year with support from Taylor and Francis, the Association of Teachers of Technical Writing ( ATTW ), and the East Carolina University English department.
 TCQ publishes research focused on technical communication in academic, scientific, technical, business, governmental, and related organizational or social contexts.
 Articles published in TCQ combine theoretical and practical perspectives.